lenseB/Exobernd/README.md

 [Project template](https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE-V2)

 ## Installation
 This project uses a Makefile for building and installing.
+When executing the project Microsoft Defender might think the game is a virus and deletes the .exe.
+Could not find a fix other than making an exception for the folder.
 To install the project, follow these steps:
 ### 1 way
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.